hnicke/sodalite/README.md

 *Dungeon Crawl Stone Soup: For selecting an item, press it's automatically assigned key.*

 After a while, the keys burn into one's muscle memory - using the game's interface feels extremely efficient.
-`sodalite` brings the same asset to your file system: Navigation at the speed of thought.
+`sodalite` brings the same feature to your file system: Navigation at the speed of thought.

 ## Navigate the file system
 When opening `sodalite`, you will see the listing of the current directory.